 Frappato is a light, aromatic grape native to the southeastern part of Sicily.
 It is often blended with the island’s well-known Nero d’Avola, which serves to soften and brighten this robust wine.
 Frappato bursts with juicy strawberry and raspberry flavors, with a hint of roses and sweet spice in the background.
 A slight chill truly elevates this lively wine.
 Food pairing suggestion: Charcuterie board.

-Add some diversity to your typical summer wine lineup with chillable reds.
+Add some diversity to your typical summer wine lineup with chillable reds when putting together scrumptious food serving boards.
 While you may have enjoyed some of these wines at room temperature, you will be surprised how much they change by chilling them just a few degrees.
 Invite some friends over, fire up the grill and open up some bottles of chillable reds.
 Cheers!

 About the Author: Madison Varunok is the founder of Vin Decanted, a wine education platform.
 Through her Instagram account & personalized tasting events, her goal is to broaden palates & make wine more accessible.
 Madison is a Certified Wine Specialist & has her WSET Level 3 with Distinction.